 In 2011, the average residential customer in the U.S. spent 11.7 cents/KWH via U.S. Energy Information Administration.
 The EIA reports that each KWH via Electricity = 3,412 BTUs of heat.
-According to the U.S. DOE electric heaters are 100% AFUE*(the wasted heat of the fan motor is helpful so no waste) & homeowners should expect to pay roughly $35 per 1 million BTUs of heat.
+According to the U.S. DOE electric heaters are 100% AFUE*(the wasted heat of the fan motor is helpful so “no waste”) & homeowners should expect to pay roughly $35 per 1 million BTUs of heat via electricity.

 If you happen to want the most efficient furnace available, maybe you’ll find a 95% efficient variable speed split-system, you can be spending just ~$11.00/1 million BTUs.

-PROPANE costs ~$22.00+ per BTU a 40% savings over Electricity, but you can’t completely cool a home with propane, thus the popularity of electric heat pumps.
+PROPANE costs ~$22.00+ per million BTUs, a 40% savings over Electricity, but you can’t completely cool a home with propane, thus the popularity of electric heat pumps.

 Even the worst NG equipment makes the ~$10.00 monthly service charge ($120/year) for NG WELL WORTH IT, not to mention the environmental savings which are gargantuan if you factor in water heating and space heating and cooking and the ease of a gas fireplace.